particle-iot/docs/src/content/reference/api.md

   someone from Particle will be happy to merge it in for you!
 --}}

-# Particle Cloud API
+# Particle Device Cloud API

-The Particle Cloud API is a [REST](http://en.wikipedia.org/wiki/Representational_State_Transfer) API.
+The Particle Device Cloud API is a [REST](http://en.wikipedia.org/wiki/Representational_State_Transfer) API.
 REST means a lot of things, but first and foremost it means that we use the URL in the way that it's intended: as a "Uniform Resource Locator".